Lawyers say indictment of 3 on charges they bypassed state purchasing laws based on 'mischaracterization'

 Beard is the former head of the Capital Area Groundwater Conservation District and Richard is an assistant superintendent at BREC, the area's park system.
 Hewitt held contracts with both through his firm Sustainability Partners, according to the government.
 Sustainability Partners bills itself as an entity that funds and maintains essential infrastructure.

 Prosecutors said Wednesday that Beard and Richard, in their dealings with Hewitt, bypassed state contracting laws in an attempt to restrict competition.
-The men's lawyers say the state got it all wrong.
+According to the indictment, the groundwater commission and BREC used language provided by Hewitt to outline how the government agencies would use his services.

+Part of the charges are based on a deposition Beard gave in January 2024 regarding a lawsuit between the Baton Rouge water system and the groundwater district.
+In the meeting with lawyers, he was asked extensively about material from Sustainability Partners and items mentioned in a pre-bid sheet known as a Request for Qualifications.

+The BREC-related charges follow Richard's interview with state investigators in May 2025 about similar matters.

 "These indictments are based on a mischaracterisation of legitimate business and governmental activities," they said in a joint statement.
 "We are confident that once the full facts are presented, it will be absolutely clear that no criminal conduct occurred."